tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 {lang="python",linenos=off}
 	key = None
-	with open('/home/rangodemo2019/secret.key') as f:
+	with open('secret.key') as f:
 	    key = f.read().strip()

 	SECRET_KEY = key

-This sets `SECRET_KEY` to the contents of the `secret.key` file, located in your home directory.
+This sets `SECRET_KEY` to the contents of the `secret.key` file, located in your project's root directory (i.e. `tango_with_django_project` directory -- the directory with `manage.py`).
 Create this file, and take the string representation of `SECRET_KEY` from `settings.py`, and paste it into that new file.
 This neatly separates your secret key from being placed in a repository!
 Of course, this is just to demonstrate -- anyone can look at a previous commit from your repository and take the key.
 In future Django projects, keep this in mind!

 ### Adding your Search API Key
 While you are adding secret keys, also [add your search API key](#section-bing-adding-key) to the file `bing.key`.
 This will ensure that the search functionality in Rango is enabled.
-You'll again want to keep this file outside of your repository.
+You'll again want to keep this file uncommitted from your repository. **Never push this key to a public repository!**

 ### Turning off `DEBUG` Mode
 Next, you need to turn off debug mode.
 If you leave debug mode on, your deployment can provide malicious users with sensitive information about your web application when they get it to crash through the helpful error messages that will have undoubtedly helped you during development.